melodybabee/Melody-Smartphone/README.md

 # Melody-Smartphone
-Both Android and iOS, with separate functions using Flutter and Dart
+Both Android and iOS, with separate functions using Flutter and Dart.